Abhilash-bhat/8---Bit-Computer/Memory Address Register.md

 - **Clock / Auto Mode**

 The modes are selected using a simple SPDT (Single Pole Double Throw) switch.
 Red LED indicates User mode, while Green LED indicates Clock mode.
 The 4 Yellow LED shows us the value in MAR.
-The value in MAR represents one of the 16 addresses of RAM[^1].
+The value in MAR represents one of the 16 addresses of RAM.

 #### User Mode